Skip to content

 }

-There's another detail: when you write float f = 0.1;, 0.1 is first treated as double and then truncated to float—which can introduce additional precision differences.
-If you definitely want to use float, make it a habit to add the f suffix.
+There is one more detail: when we write float f = 0.1;, the literal 0.1 is first treated as a double and then truncated to float—this might introduce additional precision differences.
+If we intend to use float, we should get into the habit of adding the f suffix.

-Using floating-point arithmetic on embedded systems requires extra caution.
-Many microcontrollers lack a hardware floating-point unit (FPU), so floating-point operations rely on software emulation and can be an order of magnitude slower than integer operations.
-Even with an FPU, double operations are usually significantly slower than float.
-Therefore, in embedded development, if a problem can be solved with integers, don't use floating point.
+We must use extra caution when performing floating-point operations on embedded systems.
+Many microcontrollers lack a hardware Floating Point Unit (FPU), so floating-point operations rely on software emulation.
+This results in performance that is an order of magnitude worse than integer arithmetic.
+Even with an FPU, operations on double are usually significantly slower than those on float.
+Therefore, in embedded development, if a problem can be solved with integers, we should avoid using floating-point numbers.

 The Dual Identity of char

-C doesn't have a dedicated "character type."
-The name char is easily misleading; in reality, it's simply "the smallest addressable storage unit," which happens to be one byte in size.
-We just conventionally use it to store ASCII codes for characters—and ASCII codes are themselves integers in the range 0–127.
+The C language does not have a dedicated "character type".
+The name char is easily misleading.
+In reality, it is simply the "smallest addressable storage unit," which happens to be one byte in size.
+We simply habitually use it to store ASCII codes for characters—and ASCII codes are themselves integers ranging from 0 to 127.

 c